rehive/docs-portal/content/building/conversions/generate-a-quote.md

 }
 ```

-Name | type | description
+Name | Type | Description
 ---|---|---
 from_amount | integer | Final integer representation of the `from_currency` debited amount.
 to_amount | integer | Final integer representation of the `to_currency` credited amount.
 from_fee | integer | An optional integer representation of a `from_currency` fee.
 to_fee | integer | An optional integer representation of a `to_currency` fee.
-expires | integer | An optional unix timestamp (UTC) when the quote should expire.
+expires | integer | An optional UNIX timestamp (UTC) when the quote should expire.
 rate | float | A float percentage rate used to generate the `from_amount` and `to_amount`.

 <aside class="notice">